Purifying tagged proteins

 How does it work?

-The target protein, with an affinity tag attached, is specifically and reversibly bound to a chromatographic resin containing a binding substance (ligand) with affinity to the tag.
+With an affinity tag attached, the target protein is specifically and reversibly bound to a chromatographic resin containing a binding substance (ligand) with affinity to the tag.

 Tagged protein purification step-by-step